kavisek/demo-red-panda/README.md

 ## Description

-A python producer sends data into RedPandas Stream (i.e Kafka).
-The consumer insert the data into Postgres.
+A python producer service sends data into RedPandas Stream (i.e Kafka).
+The consumer service insert the data into Postgres.

+The Postgres database is created with alembic.

 ## Setup